APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 When it came time to shut the encampment down on May 1st, there was no clear message to the university or the greater community as to why

 - do they believe the greater community only cares about Jewish students?

+- regardless of how this group of students felt, they were unsafe

 	- find the info snippet on the backstory of how they were notified